joshmcarthur/droplet/README.md

 uploaded to an S3 bucket that you configure, a presigned URL generated and copied to your clipboard.

-### What is working
+### Features

 * Dropping files into the popover
 * Uploading to S3 with the correct content type and disposition for inline viewing
 * Generating a presigned URL
 * Copying the presigned URL automatically to the clipboard
-* A settings UI for specifying access key ID, secret access key, region and bucket, and default expiration time.
+* A settings UI for specifying access key ID, secret access key, region, bucket, and default expiration time (up to 7 days)
 * An UI for uploading files
 * 'Click to copy' presigned URL display
 * Ability to reset the upload
-* Ability to specify a custom expiration time

-### What is planned

 * Show a location notification when the file has been uploaded

+### Potential features

+* Ability to specify a custom expiration time for an upload